Honda and others recall nearly 3 million vehicles over air bag flaw

 Takata Chief Executive Officer Shigehisa Takada and Chief Operating Officer Stefan Stocker said the company was working with safety regulators and car makers.
 "We will aim to further strengthen our quality control system and work united as a company to prevent problems from happening again," they said in a statement.

-A Takata spokeswoman said it was unclear what the financial impact of the recalls would be, but last year's recalls cost the supplier $300 million (£177 million).
+A Takata spokeswoman said it was unclear what the financial impact of the recalls would be, but last year's recalls cost the supplier $300 million.
 The 2013 recalls were intended to close the book on a problem that emerged as early as 2007 and has been linked to two deaths.

 Separately, Honda, Toyota, Nissan, Mazda, Ford, Chrysler and BMW said they are conducting regional recalls in the United States to replace Takata air bag inflators in certain vehicles in high humidity regions of Puerto Rico, Florida, Hawaii and the Virgin Islands.
 Most of the companies said NHTSA had determined the regions affected, when asked why other humid areas were not covered.